Registered Nurse RN

 • V4: Placed in the fifth intercostal space in the mid-clavicular line

-• V5: Placed level with V4 at the left anterior mid-axillary line
+• V5: Placed level with V4 at the left anterior axillary line (between V4 and V5)

 • V6: Placed level with V5 at the mid-axillary line